leahyums/SqlTestWebAppAlwaysEncrypted/README.md

 4. Note the "Application (client) ID" and "Directory (tenant) ID".
 5. Go to "Certificates & secrets" and create a new client secret.
 Note the value of the client secret.

-Please see https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app?tabs=certificate for more details.
+Please see [Quickstart: Register an application with the Microsoft identity platform](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app?tabs=certificate) for more details.

 ## Database User Setup